 There are numerous promising avenues for future research into telomere evolutionary ecology in this system and others.
 Here we have considered survival, but telomere length and shortening in early life may also be linked to other components of fitness (Monaghan 2014).
 Reproductive senescence occurs in the Seychelles warbler (reviewed in Hammers et al. 2015), making this system well suited to examining how telomere length affects lifetime reproductive success.
-A further avenue for future research will be examining, in a quantitative genetic framework, how genetic and environmental components, and their interactions, affect telomere dynamics and senescence in natural populations (???).
+A further avenue for research will be examining, in a quantitative genetic framework, how genetic and environmental components, and their interactions, affect telomere dynamics and senescence in natural populations (???).
 We expect that by gaining a fuller understanding of telomere dynamics in natural populations, the fields of life-history evolution and evolutionary ecology will be greatly enhanced.

 Data accessibility